 Although IT is part of the problem of increasing energy demand and CO2 emissions, sustainable and efficient IT is the key to the solution.
 Even modern office and building cabling cannot escape technical progress.
 Maximum flexibility, sustainability and cost-effectiveness as well as simple adaptation to future requirements are of decisive importance.
-Rosenberger OSI has developed its FTT-ACP concept for this application scenario - an innovative, redundant Ethernet cabling concept that can be used flexibly and offers high potential for cost savings.
+Rosenberger OSI uses the FTTACP concept for this application scenario - an innovative, redundant Ethernet cabling concept that can be used flexibly and offers high potential for cost savings.

 Energy cost savings of up to 50%

-Already when planning a new office or building cabling, it becomes apparent that by reducing the amount of cable between 60% and 85% of the usual copper cabling can be saved.
-According to current calculations, the raw material savings for production are an impressive 68.75%.
-In addition, the "gray energy" generated by production, transport, storage and disposal can be drastically reduced.
-"With PerCONNECT® EcoFlex'IT™, companies can implement efficient building cabling management that makes modern workstations fit for the digital future," concludes Wiener.
+Already at the planning stage of a new office or building cabling system, it can be seen that by reducing the amount of cable, between 60% and 85% of the tertiary copper cabling and the fire load can be saved.
+"With PerCONNECT® EcoFlex'IT™, companies can implement efficient building cabling management that makes modern workstations fit for the digital future," concludes Stefan Wiener.